Friday, March 30, 2012

 Wow!
 Would you look at the colour of that boat?
 Eye-popping purple and green!

-Commercia fishing boats
+Commercial fishing boats

-Settled hundreds of years ago by the Mayas and later colonized by Spanish explorers the island of Isla Mujeres is situated in the Caribbean Sea, north-east of the City of Cancún.
-Cancún and its multi-million-dollar hotel zone, generating nearly 10% of the Mexican GNP, were created out of a sand-swept stretch of beach in the mid 1970's by the National Fund for Tourism Development.
+Settled hundreds of years ago by the Mayas and later colonized by Spanish explorers, the island of Isla Mujeres is situated in the Caribbean Sea, north-east of the City of Cancún.
+Cancún and its multi-million-dollar hotel zone, generating nearly 10% of the Mexican GNP, were created out of a sand-swept stretch of beach in the mid-1970s by the National Fund for Tourism Development

-For the islanders who were very self-sufficient up to that point living primarily on fish, shell fish, and turtle meat, they now had better reasons to cross the water in a boat.
+For the islanders who were very self-sufficient up to that point, living primarily on fish, shellfish, and turtle meat, they now had better reasons to cross the water in a boat.
 Groceries.
 Supplies.
 Restaurants.
+All the trappings of 'civilization.'

-Panga fishing boat in a smokey dawn
+Panga fishing boat in a smoky dawn

 Living here on a permanent basis we have become attuned to the nautical comings and goings around the island.
 One of my early morning treats is to watch the fishermen navigate their small brightly coloured pangas along the reef in front of our house, picking up their nets.

-Whale Shark - benign giants
+Whale sharks are benign giants

 Isla Mujeres is a maritime community.
 The ocean defines the activities.
 The boats are the local workhorses, adding character and flavour to the island; the wild paint combinations, the stacks of nets, the rusty anchors, the wooden fish cleaning tables awash with fish scales, blood, and innards.

 It is Isla.
 It is beautiful.
 And it is very colourful.
+That purple and green boat - it fits right in.

 Friday, March 9, 2012